 Castle Fountain

-Located at the old main gate on the south wall between the mosque and Çaka Bey tower, it has a cut stone facade and is comprised mainly of rubble masonry.
-Recently restored, it is an excellent example of an Ottoman fountain and water
+Located at the old main gate on the south wall between the mosque and Çaka Bey tower, it has a cut stone facade and mainly comprises rubble masonry.
+It is an excellent example of an Ottoman fountain and water chamber recently restored

 Ottoman Gravestones